This post contains affiliate links.

 Argento’s output is way too long and interspersed with Giallo cinema.
 It is going to be a chore for me the day I decide to curate his movies.
 I will, someday, separate the horror gold from the (as I see them) inferior Giallo.
 His Giallo movies generally don’t interest me as much as his pure horror movies.

-I know that it’s not what I’m going to say is just stupid, but also a gross generalization or comparison, but I think “Inferno” could be considered a spin-off of Argento’s Mothers saga, it’s about witches, and we all know that witches are Dario’s forte.
+I know that it’s not what I’m going to say is just stupid, but also a gross generalization or comparison, but I think Inferno could be considered a spin-off of Argento’s Three Mothers Trilogy saga, it’s about witches, and we all know that witches are Dario’s forte.

 7. Elvira: Mistress of The Dark (1988)